County Hotel in Kendal

 The hotel re-opened on 13th May 2019 after a 4 month renovation period.
 We have completely revamped the whole hotel increasing it to 41 bedrooms.
-The bar and communal areas will be given a contemporary look and feel to them, yet still retain the period features of this Grade II listed building.
+The bar and communal areas have been given a contemporary look and feel to them, yet still retain the period features of this Grade II listed building.

 In keeping with the first Daish's hotel, the County Hotel is another historic site.
 Buildings have been on this site since 1611 although it is not until 1833 when a town map actually names the building as an inn.
 Records from 1776 suggest the inn was known as the Lowther Arms, a name the building was to retain until the railway came to Kendal in 1832.
 It then went through several names until finally being named the County Hotel in 1910.